-The First Year of Studies serves as the advising nexus for incoming first-year students.
+The Office of First Year Advising serves as the advising nexus for incoming first-year students.
 It utilizes an integrative paradigm for student engagement.
 Discernment, exploration, and academic planning are the essential touchstones for its work.
 Student-centered advising is one of the hallmarks of a Notre Dame education.
 Students are encouraged to think of their intellectual growth along a four-year arc, with required and elective courses providing an educational experience with substantial breadth and depth.